bitsacco/bitsaccoserver/README.md

-# Bitsacco Open Source
+# Bitsacco Server

-[Bitsacco Open Source](https://github.com/bitsacco/opensource) is home to services and components powering the [Bitsacco](https://bitsacco.com) platform.
+[Bitsacco Server](https://github.com/minmoto/bitsaccoserver) is an open source model for running Savings and Credit Cooperatives (SACCO) on Bitcoin

 ## Contributing

-| Read more contribution docs at [contributing.md](https://github.com/bitsacco/opensource/blob/main/docs/contributing.md)
+| Read more contribution docs at [contributing.md](https://github.com/minmoto/bitsaccoserver/blob/main/docs/contributing.md)

 ## Resources

 Check out a few resources that may come in handy when working services and components in this project:

-- Read the architecture documentation at [architecture.md](https://github.com/bitsacco/opensource/blob/main/docs/architecture.md).
+- Read the architecture documentation at [architecture.md](https://github.com/minmoto/bitsaccoserver/blob/main/docs/architecture.md).
 - For questions and support, please visit our [Discord channel](https://discord.gg/r2ZW377ADS).

 ## Support

-Bitsacco Open Source is MIT-licensed.
+Bitsacco Server is MIT-licensed.
 We grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://bitsacco.com/opensource).

 ## Stay in touch